 1. As more companies go digital, they may be more vulnerable to attacks.

-The speed of organizational change has been intensifying in recent years as companies undertake digital transformations, which AI/ML is helping to enable, de Metz says.
+The speed of organisational change has been intensifying in recent years as companies undertake digital transformations, which AI/ML is helping to enable, de Metz says.
 At the same time, cybersecurity threats continue to become more widespread and potentially damaging and nastier, especially from some nation states with seemingly endless resources.

 For example, AI/ML are enabling such things as hyperautomation and the ability to generate, aggregate and make sense of data from hundreds of enterprise Internet of Things (IoT) devices.
 But IoT sensors, along with the growing use of cloud computing, microservices and highly connected systems, give black-hat hackers even more potential points of attack.
 And AI/ML can help criminals more efficiently target and exploit those vulnerable end points.

 AI/ML can also help crooks more precisely target victims with authentic-looking social engineering attacks.
 “AI/ML can generate phishing emails that are targeted to individuals and look believable,” says Kiran Chitturi, a Sungard AS CTO Architect.
 In comparison, phishing emails of the past were often riddled with tell-tale grammatical errors and thus were easier for individuals to spot.

 2. There aren’t enough cybersecurity experts.